Easily add highly engaging social cues into your application

 Ephemeral presence is where a user is located at the current instant.
 You would use this to track online status in a chat application or where a user's cursor is in a realtime editing application.
 In this library, we sometimes refer to ephemeral presence records as the user's location.

 A user can be present in multiple locations at the same time (such as if they have multiple browser tabs open).
-An ephemeral presence record expires after a short time, and it can also be cleared explicitly when the user leaves a location.
+An ephemeral presence record expires after 30 seconds, and it can also be cleared explicitly when the user leaves a location.
 Ephemeral presence is comparatively cheap to track and can be updated frequently.

 Durable presence is where a user has been located historically.
 You would typically use this to show which pages in your application a user has visited.